hmamaysky/Energy/Out of Sample Analysis/README.md

 ### Notes
 - Please change the working directory and the saving directory in each file before running the program.
-- The previous info and dtm files are saved by the transcript releasing date, but the current outputs will be saved by the event date.
-A monthly matching check shows that after aggregating all the previous outcomes, the new method covers most of them （1391/157849 < 1% are missing).
-The major loss occurs in July, August, October and November of the year 2017 (103, 275, 249, 499 missing respectively).
-- The contents of the precious and current results match well.
-Minor discrepancies occur in the word countings.
-A manual check shows that the SP transcript directly downloaded from web did not record words like "that's", "it's" well, they appeared to be "thats", "its" in some occasions.
-However, the corresponding excerts in the WRDS file handle those words properly, and the new results are more trustworthy.

 ### Procedures
 1. OOS test of the Forward Selection Model